mtennekes/cols4all/README.md

   color blindness, fairness (whether colors stand out about equally), and contrast are determined for each palette.

-- Bivariate color palettes are available (besides the three main palette
+- Bivariate color palettes are available.
-  types: categorical, sequential, and diverging).

 - Own color palettes can be loaded and analysed.

-- Color for missing values are made explicit.
+- Colors for missing values are made explicit.

-- Palettes are made consistent with each other to enable comparison.
-For instance, black and white are (by default) removed from categorical palettes.
-Another standard that we adapt to is that all sequential palettes go from light to dark and not the other way round.

 - There is native support for **ggplot2** and **tmap** (as of the upcoming version 4).